slott56/slott56.github.io/Pelican/content/blog/2008/09/2008_09_02-lean_projects_not_deficient_projects.rst

-I'm not sure that staffing is a proper project cost, :emphasis:`per se.`   I think it's an organizational cost.
+I'm not sure that staffing is a proper project cost, *per se.*   I think it's an organizational cost.
 I don't think a specific project should be hiring and training people.
 You need to apportion those costs across all projects.
 Maybe renting contractors, but not hiring permanent staff.